Transport in Somalia: Ports

 According to Al-Bayrak, the majority of its revenue share will be re-invested in the seaport through additional port-based trade and new docks, construction materials and machinery.
 The company also plans to install an environment wall and a closed circuit camera system in accordance with international security protocols, erect a modern port administration building, and clean the ship entrance channels via underwater surveillance.
 As of September 2014, the first phase of the renovations are reportedly complete, with the second phase underway.

 The Port of Bosaso was constructed during the mid-1980s by the Siad Barre administration for annual livestock shipments to the Middle East.
 In January 2012, a renovation project was launched, with KMC contracted to upgrade the harbor.
 The initiative's first phase saw the clean-up of unwanted materials from the dockyard and was completed within the month.
 The second phase involves the reconstruction of the port's adjoining seabed, with the objective of accommodating larger ships.

 Adeso, an organization founded by Somali environmentalist Fatima Jibrell, began a project for the redevelopment of the Port of Las Khorey.
 The initiative was later taken up by Faisal Hawar, CEO of the Maakhir Resource Company.
 In 2012, he brokered an agreement with a Greek investment firm for the development of the commercial seaport.
 A team of engineers was subsequently enlisted by the Puntland authorities to assess the ongoing renovations taking place at the port.
 According to the Minister of Ports, Saeed Mohamed Ragge, the Puntland government intends to launch more such development projects in Las Khorey.

 Merchant marine

 Somalia has one merchant marine.
 Established in 2008, it is cargo-based.

+Regulations

+Somalia requires a Cargo Tracking Note (CTN) for shipments destined for its ports.
+The CTN must be obtained prior to loading and its reference number included on the bill of lading.
+The requirement applies to most commercial cargo and is intended to facilitate cargo tracking, improve port security, and enhance customs oversight.
+Major shipping lines have also indicated that cargo arriving without a valid ECTN may be subject to delays or refusal of discharge at Somali ports.